:::: One-line Brief//

-Egretta Gularis can see the real location of fish in water by removing refraction of light.
+Black stork (Egretta Gularis) can see the reallocation of fish in the water by removing the refraction of light.

-Drone has proven to be one of the deadliest military technologies of this era.
-Its role in war on terror has brought this technology a formidable reputation among militaries around the world.
-However, an unmanned plane is barely a tip of the iceberg.
+The drone has proven to be one of the deadliest military technologies of this era.
+Its role in the war on terror has brought this technology a formidable reputation among militaries around the world.
+However, an unmanned plane is barely the tip of the iceberg.
 The main technology works behind it- or rather above it.
 Drone strike depends upon satellite imaginary which cannot easily be fooled because it has multiple vantage points besides deadly precision.
 The satellites- equipped with infrared sensors- no longer depend on visual feed and are able to locate targets several feet underground- much like in space archeology.
 So the question is, can we fool a drone technology by fooling its eyes in the sky.

 Reef heron and black stork (Egretta Gularis) demonstrate a mind-boggling hunting technique.
 These birds locate the actual position of fish in water- nullifying its refractive index- with the angle and tilt of their head.
-This ability to overcome the refraction of light can become the basis for a more advanced defense strategy against drone.
+This ability to overcome the refraction of light can become the basis for a more advanced defense strategy against drones.
 Please see the technical review for more details.

-Stealth technology relies on reflection of waves through planar surfaces (or distortion of image through refractive planes).
-The concept has under-water application as well (Seismic Refraction at sea, for instance).
+Stealth technology relies on reflection of waves through planar surfaces (or distortion of the image through refractive planes).
+The concept has an under-water application as well (Seismic Refraction at sea, for instance).
 We need to create a reverse situation where highly advanced satellite imagery can be deceived by a change of medium between satellite and location.
-Like laser, we need to project an augmented reality of infrared (and overlapping particle-waves).
+Like a laser, we need to project an augmented reality of infrared (and overlapping particle-waves).
 So, the AR projection is registered by sensors of all satellites from all angles.